Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 <a id="enum"></a>
 ### Add to `SymbolEntryType` Enum
 The `SymbolEntryType` enum is used to keep track of Symbol Table entry types.
 When a entry is initialized, the enum value is stored to the `assignableTypes` property.
 This property is then used to determine valid Symbol Table entry types that an entry can be cast to.
-When initially access a Symbol Table entry, usually an `AbstractSymEntry` is returned.
+When initially accessing a Symbol Table entry, usually an `AbstractSymEntry` is returned.
 This class contains the `assignableTypes` property and allows for easy identification of the entry's valid types.

 As an example, let's look at adding a `NewSymEntry` that inherits from `CompositeSymEntry` to the enum object.
-You'll notice when looking at the object that indentation is used to indicate parent-child relations.
+Notice indentation is used to indicate parent-child relationships.
 The result of adding `NewSymEntry` is below:

 ```chapel
 enum SymbolEntryType {